 In 2002, the state of Washington eliminated state-funded Medicaid look-alike coverage for certain immigrant families.
 These families then became eligible for more limited coverage in the state's Basic Health program.
-This report details the process of this transition and the outcomes for coverage and access for these individuals.Research Brief (.pdf)
+This report details the process of this transition and the outcomes for coverage and access for these individuals.Report (.pdf)

 Navigating Medicare and Medicaid, 2005: A Resource Guide for People with Disabilities, Their Families, and Their Advocates

 This guide explains the critical role Medicare and Medicaid have come to play in the lives and the futures of roughly 20 million children, adults, and seniors with disabilities – and gives people with disabilities new information to help them get the most from these programs.Full PDF Report (.pdf)Section 1:…